 Physicians and pharmacists, Register with Incrowd for the opportunity to earn easy money with quick "microsurveys" tailored to your specialty.

 My next quarterly progress note will include revenue information that I do not share elsewhere.
 I should have good news to share, as I am exploring more revenue opportunities.

-Speaking of revenue and charity, if you have been considering using Personal Capital, signing up through any of the links on this page will result in a donation of $50 to our donor advised fund, from which we donate to various local and national charities.
+Speaking of revenue and charity, if you have been considering using Empower, signing up through any of the links on this page will result in a donation of $50 to our donor advised fund, from which we donate to various local and national charities.

 A sampling of some of the organizations that benefitted from our charitable giving last year:

 - The Boaz Project (cares for orphans internationally)

 I’m up 1.12% this year, at least until the markets open this morning.
 How is your portfolio doing year-to-date?
 Do you know the answer?
 Would you like to?